-CA with Distributed RAs
+CA with distributed RAs and/or VAs

 ENTERPRISE This is an EJBCA Enterprise feature.